Theakashprasad/BlogHub_backend/README.md

 ﻿# BlogHub - Backend

-This is the backend of BlogHub platform built with Node.js, Express.js and mongoDB.
+The BlogHub backend is built with Node.js, Express.js, and MongoDB.
+It handles user authentication using JWT, and provides secure RESTful APIs for blog creation, retrieval, updating, and deletion, ensuring only authors can modify their own posts.

 ## Features